 - Using services such as the legal system or shelters is tantamount to “coming out,” and thus entails a major life decision.

 - Support services often minimize lesbian/gay domestic violence.
 Service providers may be ignorant of the severity of lesbian/gay battering.

 - Lesbian and gay survivors may know few or no other gays; leaving the abuser could mean total isolation from every community.

 - The gay/lesbian community is small, and it is likely that everyone the survivor knows will soon know about the abuse.

 - The batterer can use blackmail to hold the victim in the relationship.
 Being “outed” at work or to parents is sometimes more threatening than the abuse.

 - Service providers like law enforcement officers often feel GBLT abuse may be mutual due to gender and/or size of the abuser/abused.

 - If there are children in the relationship, seeking help will be “outed” and mean the survivor will never again see the abuser’s children, since gays/lesbians have no parental rights.

-- Often for gays/lesbians, sympathetic friends are hard to find since the gay/lesbian community is not eager to acknowledge weaknesses that the heterosexual world will use to support its homophobic stereotypes.
+- For gays/lesbians, sympathetic friends may be hard to find.
+The GLBT community may not be eager to acknowledge weaknesses that the heterosexual world will use to support its homophobic stereotypes.